Quinone methide: Properties

 Quinone methides are cross-conjugated rather than aromatic.
 Nucleophilic addition at the exo-cyclic double bond will result in rearomatisation, making such reactions highly favourable.
 As a result, quinone methides are excellent, electrophilic Michael acceptors, react quickly with nucleophiles and can be easily reduced.
 They are able to act as radical scavengers via a similar process, a behaviour exploited by certain polymerisation inhibitors.
 Quinone methides are more polar than quinones, and therefore more chemically reactive.
 Simple unhindered quinone methides are short lived reactive intermediates that are not stable enough to be isolated under normal circumstances, they will trimerise in the absence of nucleophiles.
 Sterically hindered quinone methides can be sufficiently stable to be isolated, with some examples being commercially available.

 Preparation

 Quinone methides are often prepared by oxidation of the corresponding ortho or para cresol.

 Quinone methides can be produced in aqueous solution by photochemical dehydration of o-hydroxybenzyl alcohols (i.e. salicyl alcohol).

 Occurrence and applications

-Quinones methides are commonly invoked in biochemistry, but are rarely observed as long-lived intermediates.

-Biosynthesis of dehydroglycine

-Quinone methide itself arises by the degradation of tyrosine, leading ultimately to p-cresol.
-Various quinone methides are directly involved in the process of lignification (creation of complex lignin polymers) in plants.
+Lignification and delignification

+Quinone methides are intermediates in both the biosynthesis and in chemical delignification of lignin.
+Lignin arises by the coupling of monolignols, via the intermediacy of their quinone methides.
+The process is promoted by oxidative enzymes.

+Delignification is central to the pulp and paper industry.
+The goal of this industry is the production of cellulose from lignocellulose.
+Typically, wood is subjected to the Kraft process to cleave the lignin (and hemicellulose) away from the cellulose, which is the main component of paper.
+The Kraft process uses a combination of sodium hydroxide and sodium hydrosulfide to degrade the lignin, allowing it to be liberated from the cellulose.
+This breakdown occurs via deprotonation of alkylphenoxides, precursors to quinone methides.

+Biochemistry

+In the biosynthesis of hydrogenase active site, quinone methide (per se) arises by the degradation of tyrosine.

+Medicine

-Quinone methides have been implicated as the ultimate cytotoxins responsible for the effects of such agents as antitumor drugs, antibiotics, and DNA alkylators.
+Quinone methides have been implicated as the "ultimate" cytotoxins responsible for the effects of such agents as antitumor drugs, antibiotics, and DNA alkylators.
 Oxidation to a reactive quinone methide is the mechanistic basis of many phenolic anti-cancer drugs.